anlutfi/anlutfi.github.io/collections/_projects/2015-11-03-ARadvertising_summary.markdown

 ---
 layout: post
-title:  "The Relationship between Augmented Reality and Advertising: How far can this relationship go?"
+title:  "Augmented Reality and Advertising: How far can this relationship go?"
 description: A summary of my BSc thesis, it presents an analysis of the Augmented Reality applications in Advertising in 2010.
 date:   2015-11-03 16:48:06 -0200
 categories: [document, article]